leon4rd/test/README.md

-## I used to think I was indecisive, but now I'm not sure.
+## What time did the man go to the dentist?
+Tooth hurt-y.